caiyuqing/Open-DPSM/Readme.md

 # Open Dynamic Pupil Size Modeling (Open-DPSM) Toolbox

+Please cite: Y. Cai., C. Strauch., S. Van der Stigchel., & M. Naber.
+Open-DPSM: An open-source toolkit for modeling pupil size changes to dynamic visual inputs.

 **The toolbox provides functions for (1) Visual event extraction from video input; (2) Pupil response prediction/modeling; (3) Interactive plotting.
 Open-DPSM can be used in two ways:**

 - [GUI](#gui): [main_app.py](main_app.py)
 - [Code](#code): [main.py](main.py)

 **Both contain notes and instructions and should be mostly self-explanatory.
 See the two main scripts for details.
 Refer to this page for details for each step.**

+Also see: [Example data](#example-data) for details of the data used as an example user-case

 ## Loading the toolbox
 No installation is required.
 Simply clone or download the current repository.